 Kosher salt (opt.)

 Place dry ingredients in a mixing bowl and mix together well.
 Make a well in the dry ingredients and add vegetable oil and juice to the dry ingredients.
 Mix well until the mixture cleans the sides of the bowl.
 Use your hands, if necessary.
 Divide dough into thirds.
 Lightly grease the back of a 10x15 jelly roll pan.
 Place a ball of dough in the center of the pan.
 With a rolling pin, roll dough out to edges of the pan.
 Trim and patch dough to make edges even.
-Dough should be less than 1/8-inch thick.
+The dough should be less than 1/8-inch thick.
 Sprinkle lightly with Kosher salt, if using, and roll in with rolling pin.
 Cut into size crackers desired.
 You can use a ruler to do this.
 I just cut them free form.
 Bake at 350 degrees 20 minutes.
 Watch carefully after 14 minutes and remove outside sections if they are done before the center sections.
 The crackers should be very firm when touched with a finger.
 It there is any “give”, the crackers are not yet done.
 Transfer to a rack to cool.
 Store airtight at room temperature.
 Makes about 100 crackers.

 Linking to: Full Plate Thursday